-With over 10 million rifles sold since it first went into production in 1960, the Marlin Model 60 is one of the most popular .22 rifles in history.
-It is the ideal gun for small game hunting, target shooting, vermin control, plinking, and shooting practice for those just learning to shoot a semi-automatic rifle.
+With over 10 million Marlin 60s sold since its introduction in 1960, this iconic rimfire rifle is one of the most popular in history.
+It is the ideal gun for small game hunting, target shooting, vermin control, and plinking.
+It also provides a great introduction for those just learning to shoot a semi-automatic rifle.

 What Makes the Marlin Model 60 So Great?